Automating-GIS-processes/FEC/_sources/Day3-Exercise4-ArcPy.rst.txt

 - Select individual species from the Shapefile using ``SelectLayerByAttribute_management`` function
 - Convert individual species in the Shapefile into Raster Datasets using ``PolygonToRaster_conversion`` function
 - Print info for the user that tool has finished successfully using ``AddMessage`` function

+We will start with the simple version 1 in order to illustrate the basic elements of an arcpy-script and how it interacts with a toolbox.